 Remembering Dirk Nowitzki’s Frustrating Rookie Season

-This story from Charles Barkley about meeting a young Dirk is probably my favorite story about him.
+My favorite Dirk Nowitzki story is probably this Charles Barkley one about meeting a young Dirk.
 Although Barkley was willing to pay him to go to Auburn (it was a joke) and a believer in Dirk’s skills, the same can’t be said about a lot of NBA fans in 1998.

-Dirk’s rocky start to his NBA career started on draft night when Dallas fans booed the Mavs for trading #6 pick Robert “Tractor” Traylor (RIP) for the German import with the awful hair cut and Pat Garrity.
-Looking back that looks like one of the steals of the century and if you consider the Mavs were able to flip Garrity for Steve Nash, then you might have the best trade of all-time.
-But it would take some time until Dallas fans felt that way.
+Dirk’s rocky start to his NBA career started on draft night, when Dallas fans booed the Mavs for trading #6 pick Robert “Tractor” Traylor (RIP) for the German import with the awful hair cut and Pat Garrity.
+Looking back at the deal, it looks like one of the steals of the century.
+And if you consider the Mavs were able to flip Garrity for Steve Nash, then you might have the best trade of all-time.
+But, it would take some time until Dallas fans felt that way.

 Due to his frustrating rookie experience, Dirk even considered going back home to Germany.
 Then along came new owner Mark Cuban — fresh off his near 6 billion dollar sale of Broadcast.com.
-Cuban created the perfect comfortable environment for Dirk and Nowitzki responded with an 18 points per game average which was good enough to place 2nd in Most Improved Player of the Year Award votes.
-It was also good enough to land him in the 2000 NBA Rookie vs Sophomore game where he put up 17 points and 6 rebounds.
+Cuban created the perfect comfortable environment for Dirk and he responded with 18 points per game, which was good enough to place second in Most Improved Player of the Year Award votes.
+It was also good enough to land him in the 2000 NBA Rookie vs Sophomore game, where he put up 17 points and 6 rebounds.